 A method actor who vanished into his roles with such ferocity that he redefined the craft, then walked away from it entirely.

-Born in London to a poet father and an actress mother, Daniel Day-Lewis seemed destined for the stage, but his path was anything but conventional.
-He trained as a cabinetmaker before fully committing to acting, a craft he would approach with the precision of a woodworker.
-His performances are seismic events, built on total immersion: he lived as a disabled writer for 'My Left Foot,' learned to hunt and build canoes for 'The Last of the Mohicans,' and refused to break character as the tyrannical Daniel Plainview in 'There Will Be Blood.'
-This relentless, often physically punishing dedication yielded a mere handful of film roles over four decades, each one a landmark.
-In 2017, after completing his role as a obsessive couturier in 'Phantom Thread,' he announced his retirement from acting, leaving behind a sparse, perfect filmography that stands as a monument to artistic extremity.
+Daniel Day-Lewis won three Academy Awards for Best Actor, a record unmatched by any other male performer.
+Born in London to a poet father and an actress mother, he trained as a cabinetmaker before fully committing to acting, a craft he approached with the precision of a woodworker.
+He lived as a disabled writer for 'My Left Foot,' learned to hunt and build canoes for 'The Last of the Mohicans,' and refused to break character as the tyrannical Daniel Plainview in 'There Will Be Blood.'
+This relentless, physically punishing dedication yielded a handful of film roles over four decades.
+In 2017, after completing his role as an obsessive couturier in 'Phantom Thread,' he announced his retirement from acting.
+His sparse filmography remains a monument to artistic extremity.

 1946–1964